You have a clear vision for your future, you are a driven person and acting with integrity is important for you.

 Kwerafund pays Student Climbers’ tuition and university-related costs like registration fee, library fee, student card fee, etc. Kwerafund does not finance living expenses, including but not limited to food, accommodation, transport, study material, etc. In exchange for paying the tuition fee, etc., Kwerafund gets 10% of Student Climbers’ future income for 10 years after they graduate.
 Returns are re-invested in future Student Climbers, creating a sustainable business model.

-We build our Student Climbers leadership and entrepreneurship skills online while they study at university and arrange internships ensuring they have got the right skills to achieve their dreams after graduation.
+We develop our Student Climbers personal and entrepreneurial skills online while they study at university and arrange internships ensuring they have got the right skills to achieve their dreams after graduation.

 A Student Climber studies a four years’ bachelor program at a Malawian university.

-Kwerafund finances the Student Climber’s tuition and directly related university costs and builds her/his leadership and entrepreneurship skills during the four years’ period provided she/he passes university exams and exercises provided by Kwerafund.
+Kwerafund finances the Student Climber’s tuition and directly related university costs and develops her/his personal and entrepreneurial skills during the four years’ period provided she/he passes university exams and exercises provided by Kwerafund.

 When graduating from university, Kwerafund ‘starts the clock’ and it runs for 10 years from that date.
 During that 10 years’ period, the Student Climber pays to Kwerafund 10% of her/his salary in exchange of having been financed during her/his studies and having had her/his leadership skills developed.